 Accommodation

-Fortunately, there is no accommodation shortage, as many locals living in the area support themselves through tourism.
+Fortunately, there is no accommodation shortage, as many locals support themselves through tourism.
 You can stay in tourist houses, apartments, farmhouses and hotels.
 It is worth booking several months in advance, even at the beginning of the season, because good accommodations in terms of location and price fill up quickly (especially the mountain cottages).

 Camping